turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 ## Pair Exercise

 * Person `A` is in charge of reading the instructions
-* Person `B` is in charge of working in pry (in such a way that their partner can see)
+* Person `B` is in charge of working in a file (in such a way that their partner can see)
 * You should be using symbols for the keys in this exercise

 ### Steps